 Sport is the leading cause of MSK injury in youth, with lower extremity injuries to the knee being common.

 Injury is a significant concern as it can negatively impact a young person’s quality of life due to reduced physical activity, missed school days, pain, anxiety or depression, social isolation, and an increased risk of obesity and early onset osteoarthritis.

-With the generous support from the Town of Banff, Town of Canmore, Banff Canmore Community Foundation, Rotary Club of Canmore, Clearwater Endowment Fund, private donors, local healthcare professionals, and volunteers, we are able to provide the below resources to help support injured youth, their caregivers, teachers and coaches along their rehabilitation journey.
+With the generous support from the Town of Banff, Town of Canmore, Banff Canmore Community Foundation, Rotary Club of Canmore, The Calgary Foundation, Clearwater Endowment Fund, private donors, local healthcare professionals, and volunteers, we are able to provide the below resources to help support injured youth, their caregivers, teachers and coaches along their rehabilitation journey.